 - Parking: Parking is available.
 Secure and free.

 - Nice Perks: Priority booking at the associated 18-hole golf course, with free transfers.

 - How to Book: Booking.com will have the best rates.

 - Email: [email protected]

-- Pool: Facing the beach, the pool is a decent size, but would get crowded.
-Unusually, with a swim-up bar.
+- Pool: Facing the beach, the pool is a decent size, but gets very popular.
+The swim-up bar is a nice surprise.

 - Spa: The Pearl Spa is far better than most, with massages and facials a specialty.
 Alongside the river.

 - Fitness Center: Impressive gym in a lovely setting facing a pond.

 - Activities: Plenty of free activities, e.g. pool table, croquet, petanque, ping pong, and beach volleyball, and free rental of kayaks, snorkeling gear, and paddleboards.

 The Pearl South Pacific Resort – Food and Drink